olegabu/go-mimblewimble/README.md

 ```

 Repeat the above exercise of sending, canceling and sending again.
-Observe no events propagate: the consensus is split between 2 correct and 2 double spending nodes.
+Observe no events propagate: the consensus is split between 2 correct and 2 malicious nodes.

 Recreate the network with 3 double spending nodes out of 4.
 ```bash